How to Save on Home Heating Costs as Natural Gas Increases

 4 Tips for Saving on Heating Costs

-In comparison to other fuel sources, a natural gas heating system is still the most affordable and most efficient way to heat your home.
+Compared to other fuel sources, a natural gas heating system is still the cheapest and most efficient way to heat your home.
 And there are a few things you can do to keep your heating costs down this winter.
-Here's how you can spend less on your gas heating bill.
+Here’s how you can save on your gas heating bill.

 Schedule furnace maintenance from an HVAC professional before the heating season begins.
-You'll get more efficiency and it's less expensive than repairing your heating system later on in the year.
+You’ll get greater] efficiency and it’s {cheaper than fixing your heating system later on in the year.

 This service consists of: